OU-Libraries/cdm-util-scripts/README.md

 In the `cdm-util-scripts` directory do `git pull` to update the Git repo to the latest version.
 Make sure the virtual environment is activated and do `python -m pip install .` to upgrade the package.

-You can also delete the cloned repo and repeat the installation instructions.
+You can also delete the cloned repo directory and repeat the installation instructions.

 ## Usage